AdobeDocs/workfront.en/help/quicksilver/product-announcements/product-releases/24-q4-release-activity/24-q4-home-enhancements.md

 ## Simplify the Workfront experience for task owners with Priorities

-Introducing Priorities: a simpler, streamlined, and intuitive Workfront experience for task owners.
+Introducing Priorities: a simpler, streamlined, and more intuitive Workfront experience for task owners.

 Priorities enhances focus and productivity to help customers accomplish more in less time.